One of the big differences between digital and paper operations is the control you have over who sees what - and when.

 Trail gives tasks start and end dates & times.
 This prevents everything being checked off in one go, or starting the wrong task early.
 It also hides future tasks so that teams are focused... and then finished.

 The working day is broken into timeslots which are like start & end shortcuts.
-They can be customised for each site - just ask Trail Support over chat to make changes to your business hours.
+They can be customised for each site - managers and admins are able to set this up from their site and organisation settings.

-Pick from the most common repeat options, or build a custom schedule.
-Tasks that span several days can be snoozed to the next day.
+Repeat - pick from the most common repeat options, or build a custom schedule.
+Tasks that span several days can be snoozed to the next day

 On a single date